Hawaii

 - Mochi: Two Ladies Kitchen

-This morning we traversed the Big Island from east to west, driving the aptly-named Saddle Road between the two biggest volcanic peaks, Mauna Loa and Mauna Kea.
-Turning north, we headed into the Kohala district and headed for the lush green valleys near the northern tip of the island.
-We hiked down the short but steep trail into Pololu Valley, ending up at a beautiful black sand beach separating the verdant valley from the ocean.
-We enjoyed the tranquility of this scenic spot for a while before hiking back up to the overlook.
+This morning we traversed the Big Island from east to west, driving the aptly-named Saddle Road — which really does feel like being in a saddle — between the two biggest volcanic peaks, the imposing Mauna Loa and Mauna Kea.
+Turning north, we headed into the Kohala district and made our way toward the lush green valleys near the northern tip of the island.
+We hiked down the short but steep trail into Pololu Valley, which tested our knees and made us wish we had our trekking poles, ending up at a strikingly beautiful black sand beach that dramatically separates the verdant valley from the powerful ocean.
+We enjoyed the tranquility of this incredibly scenic spot for a while, just sitting and taking it all in, before reluctantly hiking back up to the overlook.

-We’re staying a couple of nights in Hawi, a cute town with historic buildings and a distinctive hippie vibe.
-Our accommodation was once the central house of a sugar plantation, and is now a boutique hotel that also serves delicious vegan food.
+We’re staying a couple of nights in Hawi, a cute and quirky town with well-preserved historic buildings and a distinctive hippie vibe that feels authentically bohemian rather than tourist-manufactured.
+Our accommodation was once the central house of a sugar plantation back when sugar was king on the island, and is now a charming boutique hotel that also serves delicious vegan food.
+It turns out you don’t need animal products to make amazing meals when you have access to this much fresh tropical produce.

 - Lunch: Roots Alchemy